nickto/blog/_posts/2017-02-10-acceptance-rejection.md

 <img src="/assets/posts/2017-02-10-acceptance-rejection/example_1_edited.svg" alt="Distributions." style="width: 100%; display: block; margin-left: auto; margin-right: auto;">

 ### Draw a number
-After we have found appropriate majorizing distribution, we draw a number, $ y $ from $ g(x) $, using any other method.
-We will draw numbers from regions with high $ g(x) $ density more often (that is, basically, the definition of density).
+After we have found an appropriate majorizing distribution, we draw a number, $ y $ from $ g(x) $, using any other method (e.g., inverse CDF).
+We draw numbers from regions with high $ g(x) $ density more often (that is, basically, the definition of density).
 Thus, if $ g(x) $ is similar to $ f(x) $ then we already get some approximation.

-So, let us say that the value of $ y $ appeared to be the following[^1]:
+So, let us say that the value of $ y $ appeared to be the following[^2]:

 <img src="/assets/posts/2017-02-10-acceptance-rejection/example_3_edited.svg" alt="Realizations." style="width: 100%; display: block; margin-left: auto; margin-right: auto;">

 ### Decide whether to accept or reject it
 If we wanted to draw realizations from the $ g(x) $ distribution, we would stop here.
 However, we want to draw them from another---$f(x)$---distribution.
 Thus, we have to adjust for it.
 We know that the actual probability of drawing this number is higher (because $ cg(y) \ge f(x)$), therefore, we want to sometimes discard this number and pretend that nothing happened.
-In this way, we will actually lower the probability of returning this number as the realization of the random variable.
+In this way, we actually lower the probability of returning this number as the realization of the random variable.

 Therefore, we keep this number and claim that this actually is the realization from the target distribution only in

 $$
 \frac{f(y)}{cg(y)}
 $$

-proportion of cases: there is $ cg(y) $ probability[^2] to draw this number, but we wanted it to draw only with probability $ f(y) $.
+proportion of cases: there is $ cg(y) $ probability[^3] to draw this number, but we wanted it to draw only with probability $ f(y) $.
 This makes much more sense when we visualize it:

 <img src="/assets/posts/2017-02-10-acceptance-rejection/example_4_edited.svg" alt="Why this fraction?" style="width: 100%; display: block; margin-left: auto; margin-right: auto;">

-Note that because we have chosen the majorizing distribution to be greater or equal to the target one, the described fraction will be always between 0 and 1:
+Note that because we have chosen the majorizing distribution to be greater or equal to the target one, the described fraction is always between 0 and 1:

 $$
 \frac{f(y)}{cg(y)} \in (0;1) .
 $$

-Thus, in order to ensure that we keep it only in the required proportion of cases we will draw another random variable, $ u $, from a uniform distribution,
+Thus, in order to ensure that we keep it only in the required proportion of cases we draw another random variable, $ u $, from a uniform distribution,

 $$
 u \sim \operatorname{unif}(0;1) ,